w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions.md

   - perfect-set-of-alternatives
 ---

-Where there is visual :term[content] in media, there is an equivalent synchronized audio audio description.
+Where there is visual :term[content] in media, there is an equivalent synchronized :term[audio description].